Katong Park: Decline in popularity

 Land reclamation works along Singapore’s east coast began in 1966, lasting for over 30 years.
 Dubbed as the “Great Reclamation”, it added a 1,525 hectares tract along the southeastern coast of the island.
 Between 1966 and 191, 458 hectares of land and 9 km of sandy beach were added from Bedok to the tip of Tanjong Rhu.

 With the loss of the sea frontage, the park decreased in popularity, although it was still a pleasant place to hang out.
-Eventually, the construction of the East Coast Parkway (ECP) expressway and extension of Fort Road to the Tanjong Rhu Flyover led to the demolition of the many of the structures in the park.
+Eventually, the construction of the East Coast Parkway (ECP) expressway and extension of Fort Road to the Tanjong Rhu Flyover led to the demolition of many structures in the park.
 While the park is still functioning, many of the events and activities that took place during its heyday are no longer there and the crowd has since moved on to other parks.

 On 3 November 1998, Katong Park was designated as a historic site.